Ott tree

 Simulacre

-Ott-chil is a type of Korean lacquer technique that is done by adding the secretions of the "Ott" tree, released as a protective response to wounds.
+Ott-chil is a type of South Korean lacquer technique that is done by adding the secretions of the Ott tree, released as a protective response to wounds.
 Collecting this from the ott-tree is an intricate and difficult process that can be done only by experts.
 The lacquer produces incredibly durable finishes in most materials.
 It offers an antibacterial effect and its colour is very elegant.
 This is why it has long been treated as the very best material for tableware in Korea.

-In his project, Seungbin Yang applied ott-chil to papers to make a new material for tableware which has the strong points of ott-chil as follows: waterproof, durable, sterilised and eco-friendly.
+In his project, Seung Bin Yang applied ott-chil to papers to make a new material for tableware which has the strong points of ott-chil as follows: waterproof, durable, sterilised and eco-friendly.
 He also felt an interest in exploring the gap between luxury objects and everyday objects, heavy strong material and light weak material.
-Seungbin Yang tried to follow the traditional way of applying lacquer, but at the same time wanted to suggest a new object, a new material and a new shape based on a new design adapted to modern living.
+Seung Bin Yang tried to follow the traditional way of applying lacquer, but at the same time wanted to suggest a new object, a new material and a new shape based on a new design adapted to modern living.

 Ingredients